f5devcentral/f5xc-solutions/docs/guides/guide1.rst

 A byproduct of enabling VRRP on your cluster, and creating a common VIP, is that you can also use that common VIP as a default gateway.

-Refer to the Custoemr Edge section for additional details on VRRP and Multicast. `Clustering and High availability`_
+Refer to the Customer Edge section for additional details on VRRP and Multicast. `Clustering and High availability`_

 Custom Monitors
 ---------------